Only picking the game up in his teenage years, De Allende has made fast progress to become the rugby player he is today.

 Having made his Super Rugby debut in 2013, De Allende has scored 50 points in 55 caps heading into the 2017 Super Rugby season.

-De Allende was once again included in the Springbok squad ahead of the June Internationals against Wales and England.
-To date, he has 28 test caps to his name and has scored 3 international tries.
+De Allende was once again included in the Springbok squad for the 2018 June Internationals against Wales and England.

 |2014 - present|